'It's like fireballs exploding in the air'

 Australia's bushfires are still raging out of control, sweeping into towns and prompting thousands to flee from their homes.

-Carol Sparks, the mayor of Glen Innes in New South Wales, tells the BBC the horrific scenes she witnessed as fires consumed her town.
+Carol Sparks, the mayor of Glen Innes in New South Wales, spoke to the BBC about the horrific scenes she witnessed as fires consumed her town.

 -